AkillerKavinda/E-Commerce-Sales---Customer-Analysis-Project/README.md

 Analyzing sales and customer behavior on an e-commerce platform using MySQL by answering 18 business questions.
 I explore product performance, revenue trends, customer purchasing patterns, payment methods, and feedback ratings to gain insights.

 ## Objective
-The aim is to derive actionable insights from the dataset to:
+The aim of this project is to answer 18 business questions from an e-commerce dataset using SQL.
-- Identify top-performing products and categories.
-- Understand customer purchasing behavior and spending.
-- Analyze order trends and payment methods.
-- Evaluate customer feedback to improve products and services.

 ## Database Schema